solderneer/solderneer/site/src/content/notes/manufactured-normalcy.md

 ---
-title: "Manufactored Normalcy"
+title: Manufactored Normalcy
-emoji: "😑"
+emoji: 😑
 pubDate: 14-Nov-2022
 updatedDate: 14-Nov-2022
-tags: ["topic/social-sciences"]
+tags:
+  - topic/social-sciences
 ---

 The idea of [[manufactured-normalcy]] is that most of us live in a present that reuses metaphors that are familiar to us.
 It reasons that even though we live with technology that vastly outpaces our wildest dreams in the 1900s, everything feel _strangely normal_.